robot5000-design/ms4-mc-vinyl/README.md

 The live site is deployed to [Heroku](https://www.heroku.com), a cloud application platform.
 The deployment procedure for this was as follows:

-1. The repository for the site was generated in Github based on the [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).

-2.

-4. In the IDE CLI make a requirements file containing all installed dependencies using the following command:
-    - `pip3 freeze --local > requirements.txt`

-5. Again in the IDE CLI make a Procfile using command:
-    - `echo web: gunicorn mc_vinyl.wsgi:application > Procfile`

-6. Debug must be set to False for production.

 7. Make a [Heroku](https://www.heroku.com) account and create a new App.

     ![CreateNewApp][5]